CEED/libCEED/examples/README.md

 The supplied examples solve *_A_ u = f*, where *_A_* is the Poisson operator.

+### Navier-Stokes Solver

+The Navier-Stokes problem solves the compressible Navier-Stokes equations using an explicit time integration.

 ## Running Examples

 To build the examples, set the `MFEM_DIR`, `PETSC_DIR` and `NEK5K_DIR` variables